 Rosé has been unstoppable in its recent success.
-Thanks to its incredible popularity, you can find an array of pink wines on bottle shop shelves around Australia.
-Perhaps part of this boom is to do with the rise of image-led social media platforms, with the many hues of rosé making it a particularly photogenic wine in the glass.
+Thanks to its incredible popularity, you can find an array of pink wines on bottle shop shelves, and the many hues of rosé make it a particularly photogenic wine in the glass.
 It’s also synonymous with great weather and good times – there’s nothing like a glass of rosé to complement get-togethers in the sunshine.
+But with its rising quality and increasingly versatile styles, rosé offers more than an aesthetic and a cheery summer wine.
+Winemakers are now creating serious wines in a wide spectrum of styles, from pale and crisp to complex, character-filled, textural examples to enjoy across seasons.

 Rosé wine characteristics